Sky-High Chocolate Salted Caramel Cupcakes from Platter Talk are simple to make and blissfully delicious to enjoy.

 Last week I was at our friend and Rodan+Feilds Dermatologists business partner’s home, lending her a hand for her premier business launch.
 Although she was expecting only a half dozen guests or so, I was taken aback when I saw the display of appetizers and treats she had spread out on her kitchen island.
 Among the goods, stood a double tray of cupcakes that were beautifully executed and looked to be professionally baked.
 I held back on trying one, until the very end of the night.
 These were the best cupcakes I have ever tasted and I knew that somehow I had to get this recipe from my friend.
 Just like the many times in the past when I have asked her for a recipe or she has spontaneously inspired me on her own accord, Amy came through with flying colors and this is the recipe she used.

-There is a lot going on with these cupcakes, outside and inside.
+There is a lot going on with these Chocolate Salted Caramel Cupcakes, outside and inside.
 As if what you can see on the exterior is not enough to take them over the top, it’s what you can’t see on the inside that rockets these dessert treats into a category that is virtually free of all other competitors.
 Dulce de leche (caramelized sweetened condensed milk) is blended with cream cheese and then deposited into the centers of these moist devil’s food cupcakes.
 I had never heard of dulce de leche but upon doing a Internet search I found this great little primer.

 Getting back to my source of this recipe, Amy has been referenced on this site many times in the past and I have strong reason to believe that her name will continue to appear here in the future.
 You see, she is not only a good friend and incredibly talented culinarian , she is my recipe pusher, if you will.
 It is by no coincidence that some of the most popular recipes on Platter Talk have come from this lady.

-The evening of her business launch, there was a chicken curry spread, a bowl of hot chicken wing dip, trays of fresh fruit, what seemed like pounds upon pounds of cut up cheeses and meats, skewers of fresh caprese, and of course these cupcakes.
+The evening of her business launch, there was a chicken curry spread, a bowl of Buffalo chicken wing dip, trays of fresh fruit, what seemed like pounds upon pounds of cut up cheeses and meats, skewers of fresh caprese, and of course these cupcakes.

 When I commented that I thought she may have overdone it just a bit on the food, Amy shrugged her shoulders and casually remarked, “People expect it of me.”
 In all likelihood, she is correct.
 Lucky for those of us who call her a friend, she never lets us down.